-During the year ended December 31, 2018, the Company sold three investment properties for cash consideration of \$547,955, resulting in a net gain of \$38,592 on these transactions.
-In comparison, during the year ended December 31, 2017, eight investment properties were sold for cash consideration of \$3,095,071 resulting in a net gain of \$247,200 on these transactions.
+In comparison, during the year ended December 31, 2018, three investment properties were sold for cash consideration of \$547,955 resulting in net gain of \$38,592 on these transactions.

 Related Party Transactions

 Parties are generally considered to be related if the parties are under common control or if one party has the ability to control the other party or can exercise significant influence or joint control over the other party in making financial and operational decisions.
 In considering each possible related party relationship, attention is directed to the substance of the relationship, not merely the legal form.